bernardodionisi/differences/README.md

 *differences* ATTgt benefitted substantially from the original authors' R packages: Callaway & Sant'Anna's [did](https://github.com/bcallaway11/did) and Sant'Anna and
 Zhao's [DRDID](https://github.com/pedrohcgs/DRDID)

+> **_NOTE:_**  Important note on permormance !
+Currently, the ATTgt class allows users to pass string entity identifiers, as in the example with `df = simulate_data()` above, where the first index containing the entity identifiers is a string datatype.
+Note that the performance of the ATT computation (when calling `.fit()`) would improve greatly if you cast the entities to integers before initializing ATTgt.
+You can easily do that just by using pandas category codes.

 ### TWFE